scarletti-ben/template-LOVE2D/README.md

 # Overview
-This project aims to be a template for a basic `LÖVE2D` game, as well as a teaching tool, primarily for my self.
+This project aims to be a template for a basic `LÖVE2D` game, as well as a teaching tool, primarily for myself.
 It contains most of the information I picked up along the way when trying to set up a clean  environment for developing `LÖVE2D` games.

 # What is LÖVE2D?
 [LÖVE2D](https://en.wikipedia.org/wiki/L%C3%B6ve_(game_framework)), also known as `LÖVE` or simply `LÖVE`, is a game framework for `Lua`.
-It provides a simple layer / API wrapper for interacting with the system, giving access to system graphics, audio and input.
+It provides a simple layer / API wrapper for interacting with the user's system, giving access to graphics, audio and input.

 Because `LÖVE2D` is a framework and not a game engine, a lot of the heavy lifting has to be done by you, with the standard library being much smaller than similar languages, such as `Python`.

-For many that lack of hand-holding is a bonus.
-At the very least the bonuses are applications that are fast and incredibly small, a syntax that is human-readable, and compatibility with many different platforms
+For many that lack of hand-holding is a bonus

+The most notable bonuses of the framework are as follows:
+- A language with a syntax that is human-readable
+- Applications that are fast
+- Applications that are incredibly small and easily packaged
+- Aplications that are compatible with many different platforms

 # Installing LÖVE2D
 - Navigate to the [LÖVE2D](https://love2d.org/) site